-People from Eastern India first began to arrive in Belize after 1838, and now make up about 2 percent of the population.
-Originally coming to the country as indentured servants, many Eastern Indians stayed to work on the sugar plantations.
+People from Eastern India first began to arrive in Belize via Jamaica in 1838, and now make up about 2 percent of the population.
+Originally coming to the country as indentured laborers, many East Indians stayed to work on the sugar plantations.
 People of Indian descent are now spread across Belize in many villages, as well as the larger towns in the Corozal and Toledo districts.